Do you want to see puffins in Iceland but unsure where is the best place to see them?

 - And the little house is worth a stop in the town, there’s a sign next to it telling you all about it.

-- Allow at 3-4 hours for your detour, more time if you have it, includes driving, puffins and the mini house!
+- Allow at least 3-4 hours for your detour, more time if you have it, for driving, seeing the puffins and the mini house!